-If you want clients to be able to access other headers, you have to list them using the
+Only the CORS-safelisted response headers are exposed by default.
+For clients to be able to access other headers, the server must list them using the

 |Header type||Response header|